 Pranks are a Chance to Be Silly and Fun

-Now, we tend to play pranks regularly in our classroom.
-It’s usually open season about half way through the year.
+Now, we tend to play pranks regularly in our classrooms.
+It’s usually open season about halfway through the year.
 Most of the time we know when we’re going to be pranked because let’s face it, kids cannot keep a secret.
 That being said, it’s been fun to connect with students by having fun.

 And on a whim one day we told our class we were going to play hide and seek in the gym.
 There is absolutely nowhere to hide in our gymnasium.
 It’s literally four walls, the floor and the walls.
 There isn’t even anything to sit on or next to.
 So, when we said we’d search first and then told them to go hide, we weren’t sure what we would get when we started counting down.

 They were pretty clever laying as flat as possible in various places.
-That was a such a great group of kids.
-They’re practically grown ups now.
+That was such a great group of kids.
+They’re practically grown-ups now.

 Another year I made a mistake when teaching them about animals in the wetlands.
 I accidentally said a llama lived in the wetlands-total slip of the tongue and I fixed it right away, but that class showed up with llamas for the rest of the year.
 It was like our own little inside joke.